Free Friday 10 – Properly Funding a Strategy with Monte Carlo

 The grey line is buy and hold for SMH.
 You can see since early 2012 (the beginning of our out of sample period) we have much superior risk-adjusted return.

 Also, please note that the test was done using only 100 shares per trade.
-This is essentially nothing, but this post is for demonstration purposes.
+This is essentially nothing, and does not account for underlying price changes over time, but this post is for demonstration purposes only.

 A quick recap of what a simple Monte Carlo test can be… we will reshuffle the order of the trades 1,000 times.
 Each time we will re-create an equity curve by adding the newly shuffled trades up one by one.
 Each time we will calculate a max drawdown as if the trades had actually happened in this shuffled order.